mongodb/docs-realm/source/includes/note-class-char-limit.rst

 .. note::

-   Class names are limited to a maximum of 57 UTF-8 characters.
+   Class names are limited to a maximum of {+name-char-limit+} UTF-8 characters.